rodneyshupe/Cookbook/Recipes/Salads/LemonBasilFavaSaladAndCurlyEndiveWithRaspberryVinaigrette.rst

 - sea salt
 - fresh cracked pepper
 - 20 ml raspberry vinegar
-- 5 ml grainy dijon mustard, mustard
+- 5 ml grainy Dijon mustard
 - 2 tablespoons extra virgin olive oil
 - raspberries, optional for garnish

 Directions
 ----------

-1. In a bowl add all the ingredients together for the exception of the endive, raspberry vinegar, Dijon, and oil.
-2. Blend and season well.
-Put aside.
+1. Combine all the ingredients in a bowl with the exception of the endive, raspberry vinegar, Dijon, and oil.
+Blend and season well, then set aside.
-3. Meanwhile prepare the vinaigrette for the curly endive.
-4. In a small bowl add the raspberry vinegar, olive oil, Dijon and seasoning.
+2. Meanwhile, prepare the vinaigrette for the curly endive: add the raspberry vinegar, olive oil, Dijon, and seasoning to a small bowl.
-5. Place endive in a separate bowl, and add vinaigrette, toss ,
+3. Place the endive in a separate bowl, add the vinaigrette, and toss.
-6. Prepare 4 plates and evenly place the curly endive on each plate
-7. Place a portion of the fava salad over top of the endive.
+4. Prepare 4 plates and evenly place the curly endive on each plate, then set a portion of the fava salad over top of the endive.
-8. Garnish with fresh raspberries if desired.
+5. Garnish with fresh raspberries if desired.